burningwater202/Uboard/README.md

 The complexity idea has not changed quite as significantly as the others.
 One of the major hurdles I had seen before in terms of giving the user the ability to create their own soundboard with varying size has been overcome with some relatively simple javascript.
 The database part still perplexes me and I'm interested in seeing how I'm going to implement that in checkpoint 3, because that's essentially going to be the entire backbone of this project.

 *Update for Checkpoint 3*

+Checkpoint 3 saw a severe dropback in complexity due to the issues brought up in the previous sections.
+There is only a single soundboard at this point, with users having the ability to add sounds from their personal files and upload them directly to my computer, the values being stored in my MySql database.